MS-LB/EF-AddressApp/README.md

 npm i react-native-device-info

-Entropy taken from comments in the code:
+Production issues
+Password:
+I mocked a password in this demo, but a real auth feature should be added.

+Entropy:
 Ideally we would use more than just the device ID.
-Using a long passphrase would be better
+Using a long passphrase would be better.

+IDE used for coding: VS Code
+Ran using Android Studio